6th Annual Kick Stands Up Motorcycle Poker Run and Car Show

 Tech Together Happy Hour

-The Long Island Software & Technology Network, Long Island Women in Tech, the Urban League of Long Island and Innovate LI team up for another innovation-focused, tech-rich elbow-rubber.
+The Long Island Software & Technology Network, Ellevate Women’s Network and Innovate LI team up for another classic evening of free hors d’oeuvres and Grade A networking, with a tech twist.
 Registration and more information.

 8 a.m., Courtyard by Marriott, Ronkonkoma